| cmd/go-firewall | ||

 axes and requires every resulting cell to be covered by some rule in the set.
 That

-is what makes it work against a fan-out backend, where no single stored row covers the
+is what makes it work against a fan-out backend, where no single stored row covers

 reported present when only its TCP half is.
 NATRule.Covers and NATRule.CoveredBy

 mirror them over family, the only axis a NAT rule spans.
+Sync compares this way,

 NAT (port forwarding and masquerade)